 Here comes a tricky one.
 In short, don’t take the Rifle and use them to the strength of their gun afterwards.
 Not satisfied?
 Figured as much.

-A HMG or Spitfire on the other hang is just a better Rifle with different Rangebands.
+A HMG or Spitfire on the other hand is just a better Rifle with different Rangebands in the hands of an AD trooper.
 You’ll always be the one to bring him on the board.
-So you should never settle for the lower DAM and B here.
+So you should have a very good reason to settle for the lower DAM and B here – that reason is petty much always because you wanted a Specialist.
 They can do a lot of work as they’re usually MI or better and capable to take on quite a lot frontally.
-This might not be what you really want to go for with them.
+However this might not be what you want to go for with them.
 Find a weak spot, punch or walk through and start shooting people in the back from an unexpected side of the board.
 This is what you need the range for and what a Rifle can’t hope to compete with.

 AD is always a gamble and I can’t really recommend ever dropping them on the table instead of walking.
 As a last ditch effort in a difficult situation it will be useful to think about the possibility, but that’s about it.

 So far so good.
 All of the above have an impact and a fair bit is completely interchangeable.
 Now is the time to remember that every weapon in the game costs the same amount of points for every troop, only the SWC differs.
 So a HMG for a 70 point Swiss Guard costs the same 8 points over a Combi Rifle it does for a 18 point BS12 Fusilier.
 If you had to pick one or the other – where would you put it?
 Quite obvious isn’t it?